 As a responsible company with a responsible procurement programme, we aim to embed sustainable business practices, including social, ethical and environmental standards across our supply chain.
 As part of this we focus our assessment on water risks in our supply chain for new and existing suppliers whose contracts are either due for renewal or review after two years.
 Suppliers are initially assessed using our internal supplier onboarding risk management process, part of this focuses on the overarching sustainability performance associated with their countries and product category they provide.
 Depending on the risk profile, they then engage in a supplier self-assessment questionnaire supported by EcoVadis.
-Suppliers are incentivised to report as it is a mandatory requirement.
+Suppliers are incentivised to report to adhere to our Corporate Responsibility Policy, which includes environmental impacts.
 We reserve the right to terminate their contracts where they fail to meet required standards.